Donor Spotlights

 Philip Costello, MD

-The Roentgen fund provides support to outstanding individuals capable of making significant contributions to the field of Radiology.
-It is a privilege to be part of an organization that values both education and research by sponsoring early career radiologists.
-It is my hope that my continued donations play a small part in the success of their endeavors.
+Donations to the Roentgen Fund play a critical role in the career development of young radiologists whose ideas will have a significant impact on the future of our specialty.
+It is a privilege to be part of an organization that values both education and research by supporting these individuals.
+I hope my continued donations play a small part in the success of their endeavors.